dair-ai/Prompt-Engineering-Guide/guides/prompts-intro.md

 Here are some tips to keep in mind while you are designing your prompts:

+## Start Simple
+As you get started with designing prompts, you should keep in mind that it is really an iterative process that requires lot of experimentation to get optimal results.
+Using a simple playground like OpenAI's or Cohere's is a good starting point.

+You can start with simple prompts and keep adding more elements and context as you aim for better results.
+Versioning your prompt along the way is vital for this reason.
+As we read the guide you will see many examples where specificity, simplicity, and conciseness will often give you better results.

+When you have big task that involves many different subtasks, you can try to break down the task into simpler subtasks and keep building up as you get better results.
+This avoids adding too much complexity to the prompt design process at the beginning.

 ### The Instruction
 You can design effective prompts for various simple tasks by using commands to instruct the model what you want to achieve such as "Write", "Classify", "Summarize", "Translate", "Order", etc.